skiing in the italian alps

 The Italian Alps are one of Europe’s most diverse ski destinations, offering everything from high-altitude glacier skiing in the west to the dramatic limestone peaks of the Dolomites in the east.
 Across northern Italy, you’ll find a wide range of ski resorts, from large interconnected ski areas to traditional Alpine villages with a strong local identity.
 Stretching from the borders with France and Switzerland across to Austria and Slovenia, the Italian Alps are home to some of the most scenic skiing in the world.
 Resorts such as Cortina d’Ampezzo, Val Gardena, Cervinia and Courmayeur combine excellent skiing with outstanding food, culture and mountain landscapes.
 Geographically, the region is best understood as three distinct areas: the Western Alps, the Central Alps, and the Eastern Alps (Dolomites).
 Each offers a different type of skiing experience, from high-altitude and snow-sure terrain to perfectly groomed slopes and panoramic ski circuits.

 In this guide, we start by explaining where the Italian Alps are and how they are divided between the Western, Central and Eastern Alps.
 We then explore the main ski areas, before helping you choose the right resort based on your ski level and the type of holiday you’re looking for.
-Finally, we highlight some of the top ski resorts in the Italian Alps to help you narrow down your options.
+Finally, we highlight some of the best ski resorts in the Italian Alps to help you narrow down your options.

 Where are the Italian Alps?